wix-incubator/erb/logging/wnp-debug/README.md

 # wnp-debug

 Simple wrapper on top of [debug](https://www.npmjs.com/package/debug) with features:
- - normalizes log key to be of `wix:` or `wnp:` format.
+ - normalizes log key to be of `wix:` or `wnp:` format;
- - provides info/error/debug functions with corresponding infixed
+ - provides info/error/debug functions with corresponding infix;
+ - coerces error objects within log arguments.

 **Note:** this is a platform-private module, so it can break at any time.